SasanTazayoni/Advanced-Button-Hover-Animations/README.md

 With its satisfying, low-resolution aesthetic and dynamic interaction, the Pixels button adds charm and energy to any interface.
 It’s ideal for applications that want to introduce motion, surprise, or even retro digital vibes — making even a simple button feel animated and alive.

 ---

+### Converge

+The Converge button introduces a dynamic and visually captivating hover effect where multiple yellow circles (styled as "circular spans") converge towards the center of the button.
+Initially, the button has a clean black background with yellow borders and text.
+Upon hovering, four circular elements start from above and below the button move towards the center, gradually increasing in opacity.
+This creates a sense of motion, as if the circles are gathering to recolour the button's background.

+#### How it works

+* Hover Interaction & Circle Movement: When the user hovers over the button, four yellow circles, initially positioned outside the button, begin to move towards its center.
+Two circles are absolutely positioned above the button, and two are absolutely positioned below the button, each one following its unique path.
+As the circles converge towards the center, they shift positions with a smooth transition.
+Their opacity gradually increases to 1, making them more visible and adding to the effect's dynamic feel.
+The movement of the circles is designed to mimic the idea of them dissolving into the button to change its background colour, creating an engaging and fluid animation.
+* Button Background Colour: As the hover effect completes and the circles converge at the centre, the button’s background colour transitions to a vibrant yellow, while the text and border colours invert.
+This smooth transition suggests that the circles are dissolving to recolour the button's background, providing a satisfying visual feedback for the user.
+* Mouse Leave Behaviour: When the cursor leaves the button, the circles gradually fade out and return to their original positions, reversing the effect.
+The background colour reverts to black, restoring the button to its initial state.
+This ensures that the animation is seamless and clean, with no abrupt changes or lingering effects.

+#### Customisation

+* Circle Size & Speed: The size of the circles and the speed of their movement can be adjusted to achieve different effects.
+Larger circles or slower speeds create a more dramatic effect, while smaller circles or faster transitions create a quicker, more subtle feel.
+* Colour & Opacity: You can customise the colour of the circles and the background by changing the respective properties.
+This allows you to match the button's visual appearance to your site’s colour scheme or branding.
+* Circle Transition Timing: The timing of the transition for each circle is set to 0.3s, but this can be adjusted to control how fast or slow the circles move and change opacity.
+This gives you full control over the animation's pacing.

+The Converge button offers a visually engaging hover effect, where yellow circles appear to dissolve into the button's background, creating a captivating interactive experience.
+The combination of smooth transitions, fading circles, and background colour change makes this button a striking addition to any interface, perfect for drawing attention and providing intuitive feedback to users.

+---